MIT-Emerging-Talent/ET6-foundations-group-16/collaboration/README.md

 # Collaboration

 Our group is committed to fostering a respectful and supportive environment.
-We honor each other's time and cultural differences, while providing flexible communication channels to accommodate diverse schedules.
+We honor each other's time and cultural differences while providing flexible communication channels to accommodate diverse schedules.

 ## Group Norms